achilleas-k/python-talks/slides/slides.md

 .bad[Never do this!]

+???

+You should generally avoid doing this

 --

 .okish[Unless you really have to...]

+???

+However, you will find out that in Python, a lot of times when we say never do this

+it's followed by "unless you really have to"

 --

 .good[Or a library's documentation suggests it.]

 (e.g., the Brian simulator)

+???

+For instance, if the tutorial or documentation for a library tells you to

+you might as well go ahead and do it

 ---